virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

 2. Regularly review logs during the build process to catch and resolve errors early.
 3. Consider increasing the limit for event listeners in Node.js using `emitter.setMaxListeners()` if the issue persists in certain workflows.

+## 12) Why are some experiments in the lab showing up as empty templates after deployment?
+**Problem:**
+While building the lab with all experiments, a few experiments appeared as template experiments without any actual content.

+**Error Description:**
+Some experiments in the deployed lab do not display their expected content and instead show default or placeholder/template structures.

+**Root Cause:**
+The tags for the experiments were created *before* the latest changes were pushed to the repository.
+As a result, those tagged versions did not include the updated content.
+Since deployment used the old tag, it did not reflect the latest changes.

+**Solution / Fix:**
+Before deploying the lab:
+1. Ensure that all changes are pushed to the repository.
+2. Only then, create or update the relevant tags.
+3. Use the newly created/updated tags for deployment to ensure the latest changes are included.

+> Tag **after** pushing changes to ensure updates are reflected in the deployment.

 ## Why CI/CD